projectara/greybus-spec/source/module_info.rst

                     | Imitation is the sincerest form of flattery.
                     | — Charles Caleb Colton

-A Greybus module must contain self-descriptive information in order to identify itself to the |unipro| network.
-This information is found in the Module Manifest, which describes components present within the module that are accessible via |unipro|.
-The Module Manifest includes a set of Descriptors which present a functional description of the module.
-Together, these define what the module is from an application protocol layer, including its capabilities, and how it should be communicated with.
+A Greybus module shall provide self-descriptive information in order to establish communications with other modules on the |unipro| network.
+This information is provided via a Module Manifest, which describes components present within the module that are accessible via |unipro|.
+The Module Manifest is a data structure, which includes a set of Descriptors which present a functional description of the module.
+Together, these Descriptors define the module's capabilities and means of communication via |unipro| from the perspective of the application layer and above.

 .. _general-requirements: